rekindle-blog/rekindle-blog.github.io/_posts/2020-12-10-doodle-3-reasons-physical-books-are-better-than-digital-ones.md

 ### 3. Digital Books Fuel Undiscerning Consumerism

 Finally, following the above point, digital books suit rampant consumerism.
-For they requir less discernment when it comes to making purchases.
+For they require less discernment when it comes to making purchases.
 It’s too easy to think, “Keller, for only $1.99 on Kindle?
 Buying the hard copy would probably mean not eating for a few of days.”
 So I buy it.
 One click.
 But have I read it?
 Probably not.

 Linked to this is the absence of logistical (read: physical) limitations.
 Because ebooks require no space I can easily justify owning more of them than I actually need to—or will ever read.
 How can I turn Keller down when it’s only $1.99?
 Justified by savings alone, the book is added to my invisible bookshelf where it is very likely to be forgotten forever.